 In Perth we experience long periods of sustained heat in summer.
 Double brick has an approximate ‘thermal lag’ time of 12 hours.
 Because of the thermal lag, brick structures take a long time to cool down and change temperatures internally.
 This lag time is increased in multi-storey, medium density developments leads to the occupants using air conditioning regularly.

 Improving double brick structures

-People in Perth are reluctant to move away from this traditional construction method, fearing lower valuations and poorer structural integrity.
+People in Perth are reluctant to move away from this traditional construction method.
+Because they fear lower valuations and poorer structural integrity they are reluctant to accept other methods.
 If this is you then we can work with you to improve your homes ability to reduce the amount of heat the home absorbs and its ability to cool down as quickly as possible.

 Alternative methods of construction

 As we are a custom design building company we can offer to design and quote a home for you using alternative building methods.
-We currently build light weight and highly insulation homes for our clients who want faster build times and homes that respond better to the local climate.
+We currently build light weight and highly insulated homes for our clients who want faster build times.
+And homes that respond better to the local climate.
 These steel framed homes are finished with a thick texture coated foam cladding to give the appearance of a rendered brick home.
 See our website for more information about building a lightweight home:

 Image: Example of a two storey framed home completed with texture coat

 Improvements, no matter how small, can all add up to greatly improve the live ability of your new home.
 Consider the impact the following items can have on reducing your heating and cooling energy:

 - Roof colour (light colours to reduce heat absorbed)